zeekay/handroll/README.md

 intermediate bundle).
 In most cases you'll want to juse use `.write` or `.generate` directly.

+Rollup.js options and plugin configuration options are automatically inferred as much as possible based on package.json.
 Built-in support for many file-types (CoffeeScript, Stylus, Pug, JSON, etc).
-Rollup.js options, plugins and write destination are automatically derived for you from format option in most instances.
-Defaults can of course be easily over-written.

 #### handroll.bundle (options) -> Promise
 Create a new `Bundle` and cache result of `bundle.rollup`.